lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 either the ancestors or left child.
-Many tree analysis problems can be reduced to a sequence problem by first performing a traversal and storing the values into an auxiliary array, though some care may need to be taken to capture the the empty nodes with a special None value.
+Many tree analysis problems can be reduced to a sequence problem by first performing a traversal and storing the values into an auxiliary array, though some care may need to be taken to capture the the empty nodes with a special $\mathtt{None}$ value.
 Common sequence techniques that apply to tree problems include prefix sums and pattern matching.

-A tree traversal visiting the root first will provide a valid topological ordering, i.e. pre-order, reverse in-order.
-On general DAGs possibly containing converging siblings, reverse post order (LRN) can be used to find a topological ordering.
+A tree traversal visiting the root first will provide a valid topological ordering, i.e. pre-order, reverse post-order.
+On general DAGs possibly containing converging siblings, reverse post-order (LRN) can be used to find a topological ordering.

 *Python Implementation*